 Guidelines:

 It is the policy of Florida SouthWestern State College to provide on-campus employment opportunities to qualified and interested students with financial support in pursuit of their academic goals and provide opportunities for academic or administrative job experience.
 The job duties and responsibilities of Student Assistants vary greatly and may or may not be related to their field of study.

+Students qualifying for work-study will receive priority hiring consideration before students not qualifying or who fail to complete the work-study application process with the Office of Student Financial Aid.
+Students not eligible for work-study may be employed in designated positions funded by student fees or ARC grant funds.

-When a student is chosen to work as a Student Assistant, he/she becomes a temporary, part-time staff employee of the College.
+When a student is chosen to work as a Student Assistant or other designated student positions, he/she becomes a temporary, part-time staff employee of the College.

 In the interest of providing as many students as possible with work experience, the maximum a Student Assistant may be employed is twenty (20) hours per week.
 Exceptions up to twenty-five (25) hours per week may be authorized by the department head.
 International students, by law, are allowed to work only (20) twenty hours per week.
 No student assistant is permitted to work in more than one position at a time.

-To be qualified for work as a Student Assistant, the following conditions must be met:
+To be qualified for work as a Student , the following conditions must be met:

-The student must be currently enrolled when employed as a student assistant in fall or spring semesters and may be employed during the summer even if not attending classes if the student was enrolled in the previous spring semester and has registered for classes in the upcoming fall semester, and
+The student must be currently enrolled when employed as a student worker in fall or spring semesters and may be employed during the summer even if not attending classes if the student was enrolled in the previous spring semester and has registered for classes in the upcoming fall semester.

-Must produce a "paid registration receipt" showing he/she is enrolled in classes for credit in the College.

-Enrolled at the College, enrollment at another college or university will not be considered.
+Must be enrolled at FSW; enrollment at another college or university will not be considered.

 Students must be high school graduates at least 17 years old or enrolled in a Florida SouthWestern State Collegiate High School as a Junior or Senior and at least 16 years old.